 Ranching has been a part of the Point Reyes region for more than 150 years, since before the area became a national park.
 When Point Reyes National Seashore (Seashore) and Golden Gate National Recreation Area (GGNRA) were first created, Congress and the National Park Service (NPS) agreed that farming families would be able to keep their land under agricultural leases/permits.
-Since then, these families have had to fight special-interest groups to protect their land and production.
-Now, family farmers in the Seashore and GGNRA are awaiting the outcome of federal legislation to extend 20-year leases to their ranching operations.
-At the same time, the NPS is updating their General Management Plan (GMP) which addresses their intentions for ranching in the Seashore.
+Since then, these families have negotiated with special-interest groups and NPS to protect their land and production.
+After a lengthy public process, in 2020 leases for these farmers and ranchers were extended for another 20 years.
+This renewal decision was part of a larger process through which the NPS updated their General Management Plan (GMP), which addressed many topics.

 Why It Matters